kyphan38/web/assets/docs/study/soft skills/04-ptcm.md

-# priority time capacity management (done - not learn yet)
+# priority time capacity management

 This section is focused on various aspects of priority, time, and capacity management